Raffaello/symbols/README.md

 The REPL is the program using all other components.

-> TODO: Switch among interpreter and solver,
->       possibly with `:eval` and `:solve` keywords, to switch to one or
+Switch among interpreter and solver, with `:eval` and `:solve` keywords.
->       another in the REPL shell session.